islamnabil/NearbyApp/README.md

 # NearBy App
->NearBy App is a mini app that you use to A mobile app for displaying realtime nearby places around you from [Foursquare](https://developer.foursquare.com/docs/places-api/).
+>NearBy App is a mini app that you use to display realtime nearby places around you from [Foursquare](https://developer.foursquare.com/docs/places-api/).

 ## Table of contents
 * [Screenshots](#screenshots)